benevolent-games/slate/readme.md

 - they do not have context, theme, or any state management reactivity applied
   - you can apply those with the mixins found by importing `mixins`
   - you can use `Attributes.base(this as BaseElement, {label: String})` to create attribute accessors
+  - you can wrap your GoldElement/SilverElement in `component` from `prepare_frontend` to mixin the theme and state management reactivity

 ### `prepare_frontend` vs `deferred_frontend`

-- `prepare_frontend` "bakes" your app context into the component and view functions at import-time, "before" your components and views are defined. this makes your developer experience simple and pleasant.
+- `prepare_frontend` "bakes" your app context into the component and view functions at import-time, "before" your components and views are defined. this makes your developer experience simple and pleasant for most cases.
-- however, if you want to make the theme css customizable (maybe you're authoring a library), or if you need to accept the context object *later* for some reason, this can create a bit of an awkward chicken-vs-egg timing situation.
+- however, if you want to accept the context object *later* for some reason, this can create a bit of an awkward chicken-vs-egg timing situation.
 - `deferred_frontend` is an alternative designed to solve this problem by deferring the passing of context to each individual component and view.
 - deferred makes your experience more cumbersome, because you have to pass the context into every view before you can use them. deferred_frontend gives you a `provide` function which makes it easy to pass context to a group of views for that purpose.
+- you might be better of using `prepare_frontend` and modifying your `context` at runtime, but before you register_to_dom your components
+  - eg, you can set `context.theme` at runtime before register_to_dom

 <br/>
 <br/>

 # 🛠️ standalone utilities

+if you're using slate's frontend components and views, you'll probably be using these utilities via the `use` hooks, which will provide a better developer experience.

+however, the following utilities are little libraries in their own right, and can be used in a standalone capacity.

 <br/>